A Comprehensive Guide to Secure Conferencing:

 Additional proactive measures that you could take to ensure that your conference call is secure are as follows:

 - Broadcast Mode.
 Have all participants auto-join in a muted state.
 Unnecessary chatter between participants is prevented, lowering the risk for misunderstandings.
+This can also help prevent unidentified malicious individuals from spewing harassment or hate.

 - Force terminate the call when done.
 Any attempt to maintain control over the conference call connection can be avoided.